hashicorp/design-system/website/docs/components/tag/partials/code/how-to-use.md

 ### Basic use

-Invocation of the component would look something like this:
+Invocation of the component would look like this:

 ```handlebars
 <Hds::Tag @text="My text tag" @onDismiss={{this.yourOnDismissFunction}} />